{/*

 Leap Transit

-Overview: Leap Transit focused on making the lives of commuters easierusingtheir iPhone app.
-It was basically a smartphone-powered shuttle service with perks like heat/AC, leather seats, Wi-Fi and more such luxurious amenities.
+Overview: Leap Transit focused on making commuters' lives easier using its iPhone app.
+It was basically a smartphone-powered shuttle service with perks like heat/AC, leather seats, Wi-Fi and other luxurious amenities.

-Leap Transit was a privately-owned transit company based in San Francisco, California.
-They began operations in May 2013 with a single chartered bus they briefly operated, calling it a “beta test.”
-They began full operations on March 18, 2015 with 4 full-sized refurbished buses that includedall of the above-mentioned amenities.
-They charged $6 per ticket each way.
+Leap Transit was a privately owned transit company based in San Francisco, California.
+It began operations in May 2013 with a single chartered bus, which it briefly operated, calling it a “beta test.”
+It began full operations on March 18, 2015, with four full-sized refurbished buses that included all of the above-mentioned amenities.
+It charged $6 per ticket each way.

 While they had been granted an “authority to operate,” they had not received a license from the state.
 The temporary pause became permanent when their buses were auctioned in October 2015.